ddadaal/vpn-as-proxy/README.md

 3. Run `docker-compose up` (add `-d` to run in the background)
 4. A proxy is listening at the specified port.
 Set the proxy server of your apps to `http://localhost:{PORT}`
 5. The container should keep running to be able to function.
-Press `Ctrl-C` or use `docker kill {image id}` to stop the container.
+6. Press `Ctrl-C` or use `docker kill {container id}`(container id can be obtained by `docker ps`) to stop the container.

+It is tested that the VPN connected in one container are isolated with other containers, i.e. the other containers are not connected to the VPN connected by one container.

 # Implementation